isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-on-the-trail-of-francis-p-ng-author-of-fmsr.md

 <div style="background-color: white;">An “S” Class Express engine of the Federated Malay States Railways (FMSR), which was a rail operator that serviced British Malaya in the first half of the 20th century.
 The poem <i>F.M.S.R.</i> (published in 1937) describes a train journey from Singapore to Kuala Lumpur. <i>Lee Kip Lin Collection, courtesy of National Archives of Singapore. </i></div>

-#### **T.S.
-ELIOT AND THE SINGAPORE CONNECTION**
+#### **T.S.Eliot and The Singapore Connection**

 <i>F.M.S.R. </i> first came to my attention when I was preparing for a conference presentation on the poet T.S.
-Eliot (1888-1965), who was born In the United States and emigrated to Britain in 1914 at age 25.
+Eliot (1888–1965), who was born In the United States and emigrated to Britain in 1914 at age 25.
 Eliot is well known for his modernist masterpiece <i>The Waste Land</i> (1922).
 Beginning With the unconventional phrase.
 “April is the cruellest month”, the poem caused a sensation in the world of Western poetry by introducing new styles of writing and perception.
 After teaching Eliot in an undergraduate American Studies course in Germany for many years, I wanted to make a scholarly contribution to the study of this poet by exploring the extent of his literary influence in Asia.

 I started by researching Eliot's impact on Japanese literature but quickly learned that many scholars had previously worked on this topic.
 My mind then turned to Singapore, where I had grown up as a teenager.
 I stumbled upon a Wikipedia entry on Singapore literature, and quite serendipitously, under the section on poetry.
 I learnt about <i>F.M.S.R. being "a pastiche of T.S.
 Eliot"!</i>[^2] According to Rajeev S. Patke’s and Philip Holden's <i>The Routledge Concise History of Southeast Asian Writing in English</i> (2009) available on Google Books, the poem was influenced by <i>The Waste Land</i>.[^3]

 My curiosity was piqued and I became interested in reading and analysing <i>F.M.S.R. </i> partly because no substantial scholarly studies on it existed and I enjoy the challenge of writing about neglected literary treasures.
 As of today, Holden's three-sentence description of <i>F.M.S.R. </i> as "one of the first of many efforts to tropicalize T.S.
 Eliot"[^4] in <i>Writing Singapore</i> (2009) amounts to the longest scholarly comment on the poem.
-However, I soon found that F.M.S.R. is a very difficult book to obtain - aside from the National Library of Singapore, only four other libraries abroad hold the book.[^5] No rare book dealer lists the text in its holdings.
+However, I soon found that F.M.S.R. is a very difficult book to obtain – aside from the National Library of Singapore, only four other libraries abroad hold the book.[^5] No rare book dealer lists the text in its holdings.

 Unable to borrow or obtain a copy of the book, I boarded a plane to London to peruse the poem at the British Library.
 Flipping through the pages of the faded book.
 I was moved by the poem’s density and innovative use of metaphors and imagery, reminiscent of what is found in Eliot's poetic works.
 Indeed, <i>The Waste Land</i> resonates throughout this poem: while transforming its setting from London to the Malayan Peninsula, <i>F.M.S.R. </i> clearly inherits from <i>The Waste Land</i> its post-World War I pessimism about human deeds and progress, as well as its lamentation over materialism, urbanisation and industrialisation.

-Perhaps even more striking was that <i>F.M.S.R.</i> does not simply emulate Eliot's seminal work; by creating its own voice and sound, the poem generates what Teo would have called a "Malayan modernism" - one that differs markedly from Eliot's.
+Perhaps even more striking was that <i>F.M.S.R.</i> does not simply emulate Eliot's seminal work; by creating its own voice and sound, the poem generates what Teo would have called a "Malayan modernism" – one that differs markedly from Eliot's.
 Focusing on this distinctive aspect, I crafted a scholarly paper and presented it at an American Studies conference held in Poland in August 2013.

-As <i>F.M.S.R.</i> is an "orphan work" - meaning the copyright holder who is able to grant permission for reproduction is unknown - it hindered the usual routine of presenting a paper and developing it into a publishable scholarly article.
+As <i>F.M.S.R.</i> is an "orphan work" – meaning the copyright holder who is able to grant permission for reproduction is unknown – it hindered the usual routine of presenting a paper and developing it into a publishable scholarly article.
 Unfortunately, the copyright information and details of the author were destroyed when the office of his London publisher, Arthur H Stockwell, was bombed during World War II.[^6] As I could not locate any information about the author, I was unable to track down his family who would have inherited the copyright.
 Current laws on intellectual property rights state that copyright expires 70 years after the death of the author but, without the necessary biographical information on Teo, there was no way to ascertain when exactly he died, if indeed he is dead.

 Then came my Eureka moment.
 As I started reading the peripheral information added to the poem.
 I noticed a footnote to Section VII of <i>F.M.S.R.</i>, which stated that the section was published as an independent poem titled "The Song of the Night Express" in the 1937 spring issue of <i>Life and Letters To-day</i>, a British literary magazine. [^7] Curious to know if Section VII and "The Song" were identical.
 I decided to seek out "The Song".